Abelian groups gradings on null-filiform and one-parametric filiform Leibniz algebras: Introduction

 Since the description of all $n$-dimensional nilpotent Leibniz algebras is an unsolvable task (even in the case of Lie algebras), we have to study nilpotent Leibniz algebras under certain conditions (conditions on index of nilpotency, various types of grading, characteristic sequence etc.) \cite{adashev17, Khudoyberdiyev13, Khudoyberdiyev14}.
 The well-known natural grading of nilpotent Lie and Leibniz algebras is very helpful when investigating of the properties of those algebras without restrictions on the grading.
-Indeed, we can always choose an homogeneous basis and thus the grading allows to obtain more explicit conditions for the structural constants.
+Indeed, we can always choose a homogeneous basis and thus the grading allows to obtain more explicit conditions for the structural constants.
 Moreover, such grading is useful for the investigation of cohomologies for the considered algebras, because it induces the corresponding grading of the group of cohomologies.
 Thus, it is very crucial to know what kind of grading admits a nilpotent Leibniz algebra.

-The paper is devoted to the description of all gradings of null-filiform and naturally graded filiform Leibiz algebras.
+In the present paper we begin the study of gradings on Leibniz algebras by classifying, up to equivalence, of all abelian groups gradings of null-filiform and one-parametric filiform Leibniz algebras.